 (Categories adapted from “The 4 Levels of Practice”, Leahy & Associates)

-Tip #2: What is the ideal timeframe and stretch timeframe for the activity?
+#2: What is the ideal timeframe and stretch timeframe for the activity?

 #3 How should we divide up the teams?

-A practical tactic in team building is the division of the large group into smaller, more personal sub-groups.
-With smaller teams, the need to collaborate, communicate and actively engage is amplified.
+A practical tactic in team building is the division of the large group into smaller, more personalized sub-groups.
+With smaller teams, the need to collaborate, communicate, and actively engage is amplified.
 How you choose to construct the teams can make an impact as well.
 You can have cross-functional teams and mix up your folks between regions, seniority, and departments.
 For certain outcomes, you make wish to keep functional teams together and use the activity to push them towards more efficient problem-solving, innovation, and higher levels of trust.
 If you decide to assign people to random teams the lesson is that we are all “one team” and must be able to work well with anyone on any project.
 No matter which path you go down, do so with intention.

 #4: How can we capitalize on the group energy after the event?